Marvelous Mrs. Maisel: Meet the design dream team that took it to Emmy glory

 Licata's far from alone.
 Hashtags like #mrsmaisel and #mrsmaiselstyle pull up numerous photos of women in silk taffeta dresses, high-waisted swimsuits and red swing coats unleashing their inner Midge.
 In captions for a sewing challenge tagged #madelikemaisel, they share details of the fabrics and patterns they used for their homemade creations and tips for the perfect garment construction.

-"It's sort of amazing," says Zakowska, who snagged an Emmy for outstanding period costumes at Sunday's Creative Arts Emmy Awards.
+"It's sort of amazing," says Zakowska, who snagged a statue for outstanding period costumes at Sunday's Creative Arts Emmy Awards.
 "I'm happy that this clothing has somehow found its way into contemporary vocabulary and that there are a lot of young women who are excited about creating this image for themselves.
 That's a great compliment when clothing goes beyond just the show or the movie."

 Midge and the rest of the cast may look effortlessly marvelous, but they don't just roll out of their Upper East Side beds that way.
 I spoke with three Emmy-nominated members of the show's creative team -- Zakowska; Jerry DeCarlo, head of the hair department; and makeup head Patricia Regan -- about what it takes to bring 1950s New York and the show's colorful characters to life in such vibrant detail.